-When to Apply Pre-Emergent in Massachusetts
+When to Apply Pre-Emergent to your lawn in Fairhaven, MA

-• Dec 23, 2025
+- Dec 23, 2025

-• 7 min read
+- 8 min read

 By Jorge Melo

 Timing pre-emergent the wrong way wastes money.
 Timing it right can save your entire lawn season.
-In Massachusetts, the margin for error is small.
-One warm week can flip soil temperatures fast, and once weeds start growing underground,

-it is already too late.
 The answer is not a date on the calendar, and it is not when crabgrass shows up.
 The answer is soil temperature and local signs that landscapers in our area actually trust.

 The short, correct answer is this.
-In Massachusetts, apply pre-emergent in mid to late April when soil temperatures reach 50–55°F, and apply again in early September for fall weeds.
-If you want a simple local shortcut, apply when the forsythias are in full bloom.
-That bloom window lines up well with when crabgrass seeds start waking up underground.
+In Massachusetts, apply pre-emergent in mid to late April when soil temperatures reach 50 to 55 degrees, and apply again in early September for fall weeds.

 In our 35 years of business, the biggest failures we see come from putting it down too early or disturbing the soil after application, which destroys the barrier and makes the product useless.
+We see it on lawns from Acushnet to the South End, New Bedford, every spring.

 What is a pre-emergent herbicide?